PG1003/bitmap/reference.md

 ### `psnr( reference, other )`

-Calculates the Peak signal-to-noise ratio between the bitmaps `reference` and `other`.
+Calculates the Peak Signal-to-Noise Ratio between the bitmaps `reference` and `other`.
 The sizes of the bitmaps must be same.
 Returns 4 values; psnr of the color components combined, psnr red, psnr green and psnr blue.